EnigmaCurry/curlbomb/README.md

 For extra security, you can enable SSL with --ssl:

-    echo "export PASSWORD=hunter2" | curlbomb -c source --ssl /path/to/cert.pem
+    echo "PASSWORD=hunter2 run_my_server" | curlbomb --ssl /path/to/cert.pem

-In the above example we are passing a bit of secure information, a password. curlbomb normally prevents access with a knock paramter, and for most circumstances this is sufficient, as curlbombs can only be retrieved once (-n 1).
+In the above example we are passing a bit of secure information, a password.
+Even without SSL, curlbomb secures access with a knock paramter.
+For many use-cases, this is sufficient to secure it, as curlbombs are short lived and can only be retrieved once (-n 1).
 But the connection itself might be spied on through traffic analysis at your ISP or any other router your connection flows through.
 Using SSL makes sure this doesn't happen.
-To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted in an ascii-armored file.
-This will be automatically decrypted if you are running a gpg-agent.
+To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted (ascii-armored) and curlbomb will decrypt it only when necessary.

 ## Command Line Args